fvthakor/react-nodejs-crud/README.md

-# react-nodejs-crud
-# react-Book-todo-app
+# react nodejs crud
 Example Project demonstrating how to develop React application with Nodejs

+# react Book todo app
-App functionality:
+Book App functionality:

 - Create a new book
 - Update an existing book